 This is another important detail when it comes to interviews with venture capitalists (VCs).
-What you are looking to do while answering questions about the market is to assure the VCs that the market is huge, growing and will probably be worth several million bucks in 5 years or so.
-You should expect to answer questions enlightening them on what exact market the product is addressing, how you calculate sales in your industry, why your company stands a chance in the current market and what percentage of the market you intend to attain over what period of time.
+What you are looking to do while answering questions about the market is to assure the VCs that the market is huge, growing, and will probably be worth several million bucks in 5 years or so.
+You should expect to answer questions enlightening them on what exact market the product is addressing and how you calculate sales in your industry.
+Furthermore, be prepared to explain why your company stands a chance in the current market, and what percentage of the market you intend to attain over what period of time.

 3. About the founders and team

-Mark Cuban has always said on Shark Tank that when he invests in a company, hhe gauges whether the team and the founders are worth investing in or not.
+Mark Cuban has always said on Shark Tank that when he invests in a company, he gauges whether the team and the founders are worth investing in or not.
 Suffice it to say that to most VCs, a sound founding team is as important as any profits the company has made or will make.
-In this section, you should expect to open up on issues about how many members you have in the team.
+In this section, you should expect to open up on issues about how many members you have on the team.
 It’s also important to explain why they are the ones uniquely placed to reach the company’s objectives.
-Their skills and expertise and how you plan to increase the number of employees in the short and long term.
+Talk about their skills and expertise and how you plan to increase the number of employees in the short and long term.

 4. About the products or services

 Investors will want extensive information about your product or service.
-The first thing they are going to need from you is a very elaborate presentation that demonstrates how the product/service works.
-Be prepared to answer other questions addressing why your product is unique, what lessons you have learnt while building the product so far, and what features you plan to add.
+The first thing they are going to need from you is a very elaborate presentation that demonstrates how the product or service works.
+Be prepared to answer other questions addressing why your product is unique, what lessons you have learned while building the product so far, and what features you plan to add.

 5. About the competition

 Any business under the moon has competition.
 Since there are few completely unique ideas in the world today, success depends on your execution of the idea and finding something to give you an edge over the competition.
-The investors will want to hear how you plan to beat your competition, how your product is different from what the competition provides, and what gives you an edge.
-To sum up, the investors will expect you to have studied your competitors carefully and to know their prices, features and performance.
+The investors will want to hear how you plan to beat your competition.
+In order to answer this question fully, make sure you explain how your product is different from what the competition provides, and what gives you an edge.
+To sum up, investors will expect you to have studied your competitors carefully and to know their prices, features, and performance.